< | Help Index | >

 Minimum Isolation Resistance

 This is the minimum resistance between any two pins that do not have an LED or permanent connection between them, including a switch that is not pressed.
 This is also the minimum resistance between any pin and any isolation point.
 During testing, any resistance paths less than this threshold will be indicated either in one of the items or in a dialog box.
 This is also the maximum resistance allowed for a permanent connection.
+Note that only pin numbers that have been assigned to items will be tested for shorts.
+If the keypad has any pins or a shield that are not connected to any switches, LEDs, etc. you will need to add isolation points for them if you would like them to be included when checking for shorts.

 LED Testing